 This super easy dessert can be prepared using fresh or frozen mangoes.
 I cooked the mangoes along with sugar and cornstarch so that they thicken up and the cobbler is not watery.

-You can serve it as a dessert for house parties, weekend meals or even to satisfy your sweet tooth after everyday meals.
+You can serve it as a dessert for house parties, weekend meals or to satisfy your sweet tooth after everyday meals.

 Ingredients